mgunyho/xfuck/README.md

 - Cross platform: pdf files can be created on all platforms.
 Use anything as an IDE: Word, Latex, ...
 The possibilities are truly endless.

+## TODO:

+- Brainfuck to xfuck (typesetted pdf)
+  - for testing: X (e.g. python) to brainfuck compiling workflow
+- xfuck to brainfuck to local binary executable
+- xfuck to brainfuck ASCII
+- example fies in latex, word, libreoffice, html (export to pdf using e.g. browser)
+- ???
+- Profit.
+- Ebin 2 min vidyo

 ## Language specification

 xfuck source files are PDF files.
 The first eight characters of the pdf should have eight different fonts, each corresponding to [one letter](https://en.wikipedia.org/wiki/Brainfuck#Commands) of brainfuck.